 Learning Analytics in Physical Spaces: Capturing & Analyzing Multimodal Learning Traces

 Xavier Ochoa, New York University

 October 2, 2018

 The goal of Learning Analytics is to understand and improve learning.
 However, learning does not always occur mediated by a computational system.
 It also happens in face-to-face, hands-on, unbounded and analog learning settings such as classrooms and labs.
 The sub-field of Multimodal Learning Analytics (MMLA) emphasizes the analysis of natural rich modalities of communication and expression during learning activities such as students’ actions, speech, writing, and nonverbal interaction (e.g. gestures).
-This talk will explore several techniques to capture and analyze multimodal learning traces, giving examples of how to use these multimodal analyses to understand the learning process in physical contexts and provide feedback to its participants.
-The talk will conclude with a discussion of opportunities that Learning Analytics opens for non-digital learning.
+This talk explored several techniques to capture and analyze multimodal learning traces, giving examples of how to use these multimodal analyses to understand the learning process in physical contexts and provide feedback to its participants.
+The talk concluded with a discussion of opportunities that Learning Analytics opens for non-digital learning.

 Reflective Writing Analytics